 Many vintage instruments are great candidates for our systems, but some vintage guitars were built with very small bridgeplates (some older Martin® guitars, for example), so it's especially important to check out the bridgeplate for space conflicts (see info on checking for space conflicts above).
 We also recommend checking your endblock depth (see below).

-NOTE: both the Amulet stereo system and the Amulet M systems utilize a standard 15/32" (1/2") endpin jack hole.
-Many guitars come already equipped with this standard size hole; if yours doesn't, contact your local luthier or guitar repair person to do the job!
+NOTE: The Amulet Ultra systems utilize a standard 15/32" (1/2") endpin jack hole.
+Many guitars come already equipped with this standard size hole; if yours doesn't, contact a local luthier or experienced guitar repairperson to do the job!

 Not at all!
 Our pickups will be happy with any wood you choose.